Himynameismarco/Calculator/README.md

 - multiply
 - divide

-and has a nice interface.
+and has an ok interface.

 Moreover, I will practice Test-Driven-Development while creating it.